ChuckM2196/python-ftp/README.md

 - Automatic directory refresh

 # CHANGELOG #
-5/25/2020: Successfully redirected text to the QTextEditWidget

-5/21/2020: Able to connect and disconnect from FTP Server.
-Redesigned GUI.
-Connection and Disconnections are running on seperate threads from the main GUI

 5/25/2020: Successfully redirected text to the QTextEdit Widget

 5/21/2020: Able to connect and disconnect from FTP server.
 Redesigned GUI.
 Connection and Disconnections are running on seperate threads from the main GUI